SAM-IT/compress-numbers/README.md

 # Use case
 When having multiple IDs in URLs and alternatives like using `POST` are not preferable this library can help you by compressing arrays of numbers.
-The performance of compression is depends on the types of numbers found in the array.
+The performance of compression depends on the types of numbers found in the array.

 ## Algorithm.
 - Sort the numbers